davidajimati/AirBnB_clone/README.md

 ## Project Workflow

-A breakdown of the worflow of the project.
+A breakdown of the workflow of the project.

 ### 1. Console
 	i.
 Create data model